eza-community/eza/man/eza_colors.5.md

 : a group that you belong to

 `gR`
-: a group realted to root
+: a group related to root

 `gn`
 : a group you aren’t a member of